6 Ways to Get Paid as a Freelancer or Consultant

 6 Forms of Payment for Freelancers

 PayPal is a common form of payment for freelancers.
 It’s free to open an account, and clients can pay you electronically as soon as you complete your work.
 The money appears instantly in your PayPal account, and you can then easily transfer funds to your bank account.
 Transfers to your bank can take time unless you pay additional fees, but you can also use a PayPal debit card for instant spending from your PayPal balance.

 The big downside?
 Fees.
 For PayPal payments you receive, expect to give up a 2.9%transaction fee, based on the amount you receive, plus $0.30.

-Freelancers can accept credit cards as a form of payment, and customers may prefer paying with plastic.
+Freelancers can accept credit cards as a form of payment, and customers may prefer to pay with plastic.
 These payments are often processed through PayPal or another online payment system.

 You can also purchase your own credit card processing equipment to accept payments from clients.
 You’ll need wireless credit card terminals and credit card processing software or a merchant account.
 Several vendors have hardware that works with your mobile device, so you don’t necessarily need the bulky terminals you see at checkout counters.
 Keep in mind that most freelancers who accept credit cards use apps or other service providers to get paid.
 For example, you can take credit cards using your PayPal, Google Wallet, Wave, Square, or QuickBooks account, eliminating the need to purchase costly equipment.

 A quick, easy, and inexpensive way to get paid is through an electronic funds transfer (EFT).
 Payments move directly from one bank account to another without any apps or credit card processing companies involved.
 The funds may take two to four business days to move from one bank to the other.
 But once the money arrives, you do not need to worry about transferring it again like you would with PayPal.